dart-lang/site-www/src/_guides/language/coming-from/js-to-dart.md

 assert(a != b); // -1 != 0
 ```

-You’ve probably noticed that Dart also contains
+You've probably noticed that Dart also contains
 a `~/ `operator (called a _truncating division operator_),
 that divides a double and outputs a floored integer:

-Dart
+_Dart_
 ```dart
 assert(25 == 50.4 ~/ 2);
 assert(25 == 50.6 ~/ 2);